 With that in mind, below are a few different lines of Nomex Underwear we carry here at CMS, along with our thoughts on each, in no particular order:

-Alpinestars Race V2 and ZX EVO Series:
+Alpinestars Race V3 and ZX EVO V2 Series:

 Alpinestars also has both basic and advanced socks which are worth a look.

+Sparco's Prime+ Nomex underwear is the latest and greatest, offering unparalleled comfort and protection worn by professional racing drivers the world over.
 Sparco offers the Delta and Shield series in both a long- and short-sleeved version.
 Note that the short-sleeved versions are not rated for either FIA or SFI, so if your series requires it you’ll want to skip the short-sleeved shirts.
 While the Delta carries a slightly higher price point than the AStars Race V2, these 2 series share a lot of similarities including comfort, thickness and softness.
 The Shield series from Sparco is incredibly soft and breathable and has no visible graphics like the AStars ZX EVO but it’s no less comfortable, feeling like an ultra-soft chamois cloth.
 We highly recommend it.

 And don't forget Sparco's amazing assortment of socks!